 From Memorial Day to Labor Day claiming a fire pit in Orange County can be daunting.
 Here are some tips to getting a fire pit in Orange County.

-- Arrive early in the morning and stay all day on the weekends.
+- Arrive early in the morning and stay all day on the weekends and holidays.

 - How early depends on the number of available fire pits on the beach.
 Less than 10 might mean 6 am or even earlier.